pghvlaans/sbotools/man-md/sbotools.1.md

 [sboinstall(1)](sboinstall.1.md) and [sboupgrade(1)](sboupgrade.1.md): blacklist, optional
 dependencies and automatic reverse dependency rebuilds.

+Those who wish to use **sbotools** for testing scripts and reverse dependencies in a clean build environment may be interested in the **sbotest** companion package.

 ## STARTUP

 When using **sbotools** for the first time, a copy of the SlackBuilds